 But you have time, right?

-So when you hear your Dad say, “A dog is too expensive,” you can think to yourself (“aha, time for a counter-argument!”) and then say to him, “But what if I find a way to get a dog that isn’t so expensive?”
+So when you hear your Dad say, “A dog is too expensive,” you can (think to yourself “aha, time for a counter-argument!” and then) say to him, “But what if I find a way to get a dog that isn’t so expensive?”

-But in nearly all cases, adopting a dog from a shelter is much cheaper AND you can get more for your money, too.
+Thankfully, there’s a less expensive (and better) alternative.
+In nearly all cases, adopting a dog from a shelter is much cheaper AND you can get more for your money, too.

 So start out by looking at adoption fees at your local dog shelters.
 There are so many great pet dogs at shelters right now waiting to be adopted and to have a great family to live with!
+The ASPCA states that 6.5 million companion animals enter US shelters every year!

 While adopting a dog from a local rescue shelter is not usually free, it definitely won’t cost you $500 or more.
 The typical cost range, which is often called a “rehoming fee,” is typically anywhere from $25 to $300.